JohnSnowLabs/spark-nlp/README.md

     .master("local[4]")\
     .config("spark.driver.memory","4G")\
     .config("spark.driver.maxResultSize", "2G") \
-    .config("spark.driver.extraClassPath", "lib/sparknlp.jar")\
+    .config("spark.jars.packages", "com.johnsnowlabs.nlp:spark-nlp:1.8.2")\
     .config("spark.executor.extraClassPath", "lib/sparknlp.jar")\
     .config("spark.kryoserializer.buffer.max", "500m")\
     .getOrCreate()
 ```

+If using local jars, you can use `spark.jars` instead for a comma delimited jar files.
 For cluster setups, of course you'll have to put the jars in a reachable location for all driver and executor nodes

 ## Apache Zeppelin